phthom/ContainerOrchestration/2-DockerLab.md

 `docker exec -it webserver "/bin/bash"`

-> -it : this concerns the interation with the container by using a bash shell
+> -it : this concerns the interation with the container by using a bash shell.
 >
-> A prompt with the container id will be returned to you : **root@cc88b7536a57:/#**
+> A prompt with the container id will be returned to you like : **root@cc88b7536a57:/#**
 >
-> You can then type any kind of linux commands
+> You can then type any kind of linux commands that are parts of the image.

 Output: